-SEDCU wishes to continue to provide financial support for a team of disabled KDS pupils to participate in the National Disability Sports Gala in 2019.
+SEDCU wishes to continue to provide financial support for a team of disabled KDS pupils to participate in the National Disability Sports Gala in the future.
 We have received very positive reports from past events and we know that, without our support, the children will not be able to participate.
 Sending a team of (say) 10 children together with guides (for the blind children) and teachers (to support the deaf children) will cost in the region of £800.

 Over the past four years SEDCU has also made it possible for a troupe of scouts, with a variety of disabilities, to participate in the annual National Scouting Jamboree.
 Each year they participated in the category of Junior Scouts with Special Needs and were triumphant.
-As a result, during the last two years they have represented their country at the East African Scouting Competitions which have been held in Kenya and in Uganda.
+As a result, on two occasions they have represented their country at the East African Scouting Competitions which have been held in Kenya and in Uganda.
 On both occasions they gained first position out of five countries!
 SEDCU considers that the participation of children with disabilities in these events broadens their horizons and is living proof of the school that ‘disability is not inability’.